 Maximum Pell Award

 Eligibility for Pell grants has been restricted to 12 semesters of full-time enrollment, or the equivalent for part-time students.
 If you have been a full-time student and have received Pell grants for 12 semesters, you cannot receive another Pell grant.
 Pell eligibility is pro-rated for part-time attendance.
 This affects current and future students. » More information about Pell Grant Lifetime Eligibility Used

 Please note: If you receive Pell grant for two full-time semesters in an award year (fall and spring), you will have NO eligibility left for the summer semester.

 The Go Grant is state grant that does not have to be repaid.
 Eligibility criteria may be found at the Louisiana Office of Student Financial Assistance website.
 Funding is limited.
-Eligible students will receive the following award amounts per year:
+Eligible students must be enrolled full-time (12 or more credit hours) and will receive the following award amounts per year: